 Writing every day in a diary can be overwhelming for young writers.
 Kids may feel they don’t have something important to say.
 Or they might get stuck writing the same thing for every entry.

 Yet writing in a diary is highly beneficial for children of all ages.
 They are able to process their feelings, record their memories, and strengthen their writing skills.

-If you are searching for diary writing topics for kids, take a look at the following list of prompts.
+If you are have been searching for diary writing topics for kids, then welcome, and please use the following list of diary writing topics with your young writer.
 We think you’ll love what you see!

 38 Diary Writing Topics for Kids

 - One thing that always makes me smile is (fill in the blank).

 - When I feel sad I like to (fill in the blank) to feel better about myself.

 - Today the most interesting thing happened.
 Describe what occurred in exactly 200 words.